philipstubbs13/NYT-React-Search/README.md

   * <b>src</b>: The src folder is where the React app components reside.
     * <b>index.js</b>: The index.js file is the top level file of the React app.
 In index.js, the App.js file is imported, and the ReactDOM.render method is used to render App.js to the page.
     * <b>App.js</b>: The App.js file is where the React components are imported and rendered and where the routes are set up.
     * <b>components</b>: The components folder is where the app components that are reused across the app are located.
 Each folder represents a separate component.
-For example, Jumbotron is the Bootstrap Jumobotron component.
+For example, Jumbotron is the Bootstrap Jumobotron component, which displays at the top of the app.
     * <b>containers</b>: Contains the pages of the app.
-    * <b>utils</b>: Contains axios request to grab New York Times articles from the New York Times using the New York Times article search API.
+    * <b>utils</b>: Contains axios request to grab New York Times articles from the New York Times using the New York Times Article Search API.
 This folder also contains all the axios requests used to get, save, and delete articles from the MongoDB database.
     * <b>App.css</b> and <b>index.css</b>: The external css stylesheets for the app.
   * <b>package.json</b>: Lists the project dependencies and their version numbers.
   * <b>yarn.lock</b>: Dependency tree for the project.
 Lists all the client dependencies and their versions.